markcell/markcell/README.md

 # Hi, I'm Celso! 🤖

-I'm a software developer with experience in web based applications and technologies such as JavaScript, HTML and CSS on the frontend and Ruby, PHP and MySQL on the backend.
+I'm a software developer with experience in web-based applications and technologies such as JavaScript, HTML and CSS on the frontend and Ruby, PHP and MySQL on the backend.

-I'm always ready to try and learn new technologies and best practices to improve the way of working.
-I also like to explore UI and UX to match the work done behind the scenes perfectly.
+I'm always ready to try and learn new technologies and best practices to improve my working methods.
+I also like to explore UI and UX to perfectly match the work behind the scenes.

 ---